autorope/donkeydocs/docs/guide/computer_vision/computer_vision.md

 #### TARGET_PIXEL
-The `TARGET_PIXEL` value is the horizontal position of the line to follow in the image.
+The `TARGET_PIXEL` value is the expected horizontal position of the line to follow in the image.
 The line follow algorithm will adjust steering to try to keep the line at that position in the image.
 More specifically, the difference between the `TARGET_PIXEL` value and where the line follow algorithm detects that actual line is in the image is used by a PID controller to adjust steering (see [The PID Controller](#the-pid-controller)) below.

-If you are the only car on the course, then you probably want to the car to drive directly on the line to follow.
+If you are the only car on the course, then you probably want the car to drive directly on the line to follow.
 In this case setting `TARGET_PIXEL` to  the horizontal center of the image at `(IMAGE_W / 2)` means the auto-pilot assumes the line to follow should be directly in the middle of the image and so the car will try to stay in the middle.
 So if your car actually starts to the left or right of that line, it will quickly move the the line and stay on it.

 However, if you are on a course where two cars drive at the same time (there are two lanes separated by a line), then you probably want your car to stay in it's lane.
 In that case you would set `TARGET_PIXEL` to None, which will cause the car to detect the location of the line at startup.
 The auto-pilot will then assume the line should stay at that position in the image, and so it will the try to keep the car it it's lane to make that true.

+>> If you are really motivated then you might try implementing a lane-changing algorithm that would dynamically change the target pixel value in order to move from one lane to another.

 ### LineFollower Configuration
-The complete set configuration values and their defaults can be found in [donkeycar/templates/cfg_cv_control.py](https://github.com/autorope/donkeycar/blob/main/donkeycar/templates/cfg_cv_control.py#L556) and is copied here for convenience.
+The complete set of configuration values and their defaults can be found in [donkeycar/templates/cfg_cv_control.py](https://github.com/autorope/donkeycar/blob/main/donkeycar/templates/cfg_cv_control.py#L556) and is copied here for convenience.

 ```
 # configure which part is used as the autopilot - change to use your own autopilot